vallode/vallode.com/index.md

 <hr>

 I try to aim high for anything I do, and learn from the failures along the way.
-My many hobbies keep me busy: <span>playing the cello, cycling, writing sci-fi, photography,</span> and trying to be a **little more**, every day, takes up the rest of my time.
+My many hobbies keep me busy: <span>gardening, cycling, writing sci-fi, photography,</span> and trying to be a **little more**, every day, takes up the rest of my time.